MicahChalmer/rust-fuse-mc-original/README.md

   * That horrible `xxx_is_implemented()` business.
 See the comment in lowlevel.rs about it.
   * Having functions return `ErrnoResult<()>` (effectively `Result<(),c_int>`) seems iffy as well.
 It's there for consistency with the other functions which return an error with Err or a reply with data in Ok.
   * If the filesystem ops tasks fail, no reply is generated.
 It should be able to come back with an error.
+  * Something is screwy in `fuse_main` with how it handles signals.
+Unlike the fuse hello_ll example, here if you SIGINT the process it doesn't unmount and die right away.
+It waits until something tries to access the filesystem again, then produces an error (`Software caused connection abort`) and then dies.

 # MISSING PIECES